 Samuel Johnson.
 A History and Defence of Magna Charta: Shewing the Manner of its Being Obtained from King John.
 London: Printed for J. Bell ... at his Circulating-Library, 1772.
 23 cm.
 Modern buckram.

-Samuel Johnson (1709–1784), author and lexicographer, was born in Breadmarket Street, Litchfield.
-He was educated at Pembroke College, Oxford from 1728-1729, after which he returned to relative idleness.
-He held no degree until the university conferred an MA on him in 1755 in recognition of the forthcoming Dictionary.
+Samuel Johnson (1709–1784), author and lexicographer, was born in Litchfield, Staffordshire.
+He was educated at Pembroke College, Oxford from 1728-1729, but held no degree until the university conferred an MA on him in 1755 in recognition of the publication of his Dictionary of the English Language.

-He suffered from chronic depression as well as other chronic illnesses and had been disfigured by scrofula and small pox, none of which helped his career.
-His first professional appointment was as a writer for the newspaper, The Birmingham Journal.
-For years he rattled between teaching and writing – all for very short stints.
-In 1837 he moved to London to pursue a writing career, the high point of which was his Dictionary, compiled on commission between 1746 and 1755.
+Johnson's first professional appointment was as a writer for the newspaper, The Birmingham Journal.
+His career was hindered by various chronic illnesses and for years he was employed in short term teaching and writing positions.
+In 1746 Johnson was commissioned to compile an English language dictionary, which he completed in 1755.
 From 1760 on he lived on a pension and continued to write in a variety of genres, especially biography.
-He spent much of his later years travelling extensively.
+He spent much of his later years traveling extensively.
 After his death, he rapidly achieved a celebrity he had not enjoyed during his lifetime.

 Johnson, unlike Blackstone and Coke, viewed Magna Carta as an antiquarian document providing liberties not to all of England, but simply a handful of barons.
 His “Defence” reads more like a condemnation than a celebration of the document.